-Due to recent repealing legislation enacted by the Labor Government in October 2015, the 6% DPI threshold for entitlement to seek Common Law damages for a work injury, introduced by Campbell Newman in October 2013, was repealed.
+Recent repealing legislation in October 2015, meant the 6% DPI threshold for entitlement to seek Common Law damages for a work injury, introduced in October 2013, was repealed.

 What this means is that if you sustained an injury before or after the period from 15 October 2013 (when the 6% threshold was introduced by Newman) to 30 January 2015 (when it was repealed by Labor), then the 6% DPI threshold does not apply to you.

 However, if you have unfortunately sustained your work injury during the period of the Newman legislation, that is between 15 October 2013 to 30 January 2015, then you are still subject to the 6% DPI threshold when it comes to bringing a Common Law damages claim for your work injuries.

 So What happens if my work injury is subject to the 6% DPI threshold legislation?

 If you wish to sue your employer for your work injury in Queensland, you can only do so if you have received a Notice of Assessment from Workcover Queensland or the workers' compensation self-insurer.

 This will state that you have achieved a total Degree of Permanent Impairment for your injury, assessed under the Guide for Evaluation of Permanent Impairment (GEPI), at greater than 5%.

 You must be assessed as having a total Degree of Permanent Impairment of at least 6%